Lori Fee Krause PG Dip Psychotherapeutic Counsellor UKCP

 I chose an integrative psychosynthesis approach in my therapeutic work because I believe it draws together my life’s work, experiences and interests.
 This approach entails a bio/psycho/social/spiritual model which includes and integrates all aspects of our being.

-As a Registered Member of the United Kingdon Counselling and Psychotherapy, I am bound by their Ethical Frameworks for Good Practice in Counselling and Psychotherapy.
+As a Registered Member of the United Kingdom of Counselling and Psychotherapy (UKCP) and United Kingdom Association for Humanistic Psychology Practitioners (UKAHPP) I am bound by their Ethical Frameworks for Good Practice in Counselling and Psychotherapy.

 MSc APD, BA Hons SW, P Cert CBT, PGDip Psychotherapeutic Counselling, PGDip Psychosynthesis Psychology

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.